Admicos/minecraft-wayland/README.md

 ### Option 4: Patch the Gentoo package

-Patch Gentoo's glfw package by following the guide at https://github.com/Admicos/minecraft-wayland/issues/6
+Patch Gentoo's GLFW package by following the guide at https://github.com/Admicos/minecraft-wayland/issues/6

 ## Step 3: There is no step 3